-Originally called Pekin, Paducah was settled in 1815 by a mixed community of Native Americans and Europeans attracted to its location at the confluence of the Ohio and Tennessee Rivers.
+Paducah – originally called Pekin – was settled in 1815 by a mixed community of Native Americans and Europeans.
 The two communities lived in harmony trading goods and services until the arrival in 1827 of William Clark, famed leader of the Lewis and Clark Expedition.
-Clark presented a title deed to the land upon which Pekin sat.
-As the superintendent of Native American affairs for the region, Clark asked Chief Paduke and the settlers to move.
-Clark surveyed the property and laid out the grid for the new city which he named Paducah in honor of the Chief.
+Clark presented a title deed to the land and named the new city Paducah in honor of Chief Paduke.

 The Paducah Power System (PPS) operates on a much larger scale than similar-sized utilities.
 PPS employs 61 people, including 19 lineworkers who oversee more than 430 miles of electric line, with an average yearly load of 62 megawatts (MW) and an annual peak of 140 MW.
 PPS owns and operates a 120-MW simple cycle peaking plant powered by 16 miles of high-pressure gas, also owned by PPS.

 PPS is preparing its community for the generation needs of the future by leading the deployment of new technologies and services.
 PPS subscribes to 15 MW of hydropower generation through their participation in AMP’s Hydro Phase I and Meldahl/Greenup hydroelectric projects.
 In addition, PPS owns 2 MW of hydropower generation through the Southeastern Power Administration.

 The utility is also undertaking projects such as a Light Emitting Diode (LED) street light conversion project and a cost-of-service rate study and evaluation for the potential addition of network automation to its 69-kV transmission system.